SC tourist attractions should be allowed to re-open this weekend, advisory group recommends

 "I am confident all of them have a plan for their individual attraction," he said.

-In Charleston County, Middleton Place and Magnolia Plantation received special permission to open May 1 for outdoors, self-guided tours only.
+In Charleston County, Middleton Place and Magnolia Plantation received special permission from the state to open May 1 for outdoors, self-guided tours only.
 Two other historic plantations, Drayton Hall and Boone Hall, plan to do the same later this week.

+Patriots Point Naval & Maritime Museum planned to reopen May 15.
+But it was forced to announce, just hours before it intended to welcome visitors, that it couldn't let them in after all because it hadn't received, or even asked for, permission.

-McMaster ordered tourist attractions to close seven weeks ago, along with many retail stores and businesses that require close contact with customers, as part of his progressive restrictions amid rising COVID-19 infections.
+McMaster ordered all tourist attractions to close seven weeks ago, the same day he shuttered small retail stores and businesses that require close contact with customers, as part of his progressive restrictions amid rising COVID-19 infections.
 He's been rolling those back over the last few weeks.

-Nail and hair salons, tanning booths, and fitness centers could re-open Monday, a week after dine-in eating could resume in restaurants.
+Nail and hair salons, tanning booths and fitness centers could re-open as of this past Monday, a week after restaurants could resume dine-in eating.
 People could begin returning to South Carolina's beaches a month ago, but McMaster left the specifics to local officials.

-Other than tourist attractions, businesses and activities still banned from opening include theaters, arenas and athletic fields for players of all ages.
+Other than tourist attractions, businesses and activities still banned by McMaster from opening include theaters, arenas, playgrounds and athletic fields for players of all ages.

-Parrish's panel recommends allowing youth sports teams to start practicing on league fields May 31, two weeks before competition games could begin June 15.
+Parrish's panel recommends allowing youth sports teams to start practicing on league fields May 31, two weeks before letting competition games begin June 15.

 "We're confident … that can take place in a safe manner," he said.